Chicken Soup, Bone Broths & Veggie Broths A’la Desiree:) haha

 Perfect Chicken Soup Prep:

-Bake the two breast some night when you're cooking for one.
-Eat one breast (saving the bone for broth) and save the other breast (de-bone it) for the soup.
-I like to season my chicken with butter, rosemary, oregano, garlic, whatever strikes my fancy.
-Bake at 350 for one hour, cover the glass pan with tinfoil.
+Bake chicken with the bone in (or an entire chicken).
+The idea is that you want leftover meat, so you can use that for your soup.
+I like to bake my chicken with butter, rosemary, oregano, garlic, whatever strikes my fancy.
+Bake at 350º for one hour, cover the glass pan with tinfoil.
 Broil for 5 minutes at the end to brown the skin for fun.

 I like to make bone broth with the bones that remain; this is how I make such yummy soups.
 (Of course the vegan ones I make are made with vegetable broth only.)
 See below for the veggie broth instructions.